petros-d/docs/docs/runtime-release-lifecycle-policy.md

 | Stable          | 6 Months             |
 | LTS             | 18 Months            |

 For each `major.minor` pair, only the latest patch is supported at any given time.
-If you report an issue with an Astronomer Runtime patch or hot-fix version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
+If you report an issue with an Astronomer Runtime patch version that is not latest, the Astronomer Support team will always ask that you upgrade as a first step to resolution.
 For example, the Support team encourages any user who reports an issue with Astronomer Runtime 4.0.2 to first upgrade to the latest 4.0.x version as soon as it's generally available.

 Within the maintenance window of each Astronomer Runtime version, the following is true:

-- A set of Docker images corresponding to that version are available for download via [Quay.io](http://quay.io), PyPi, and [Downloads](https://www.astronomer.io/downloads).
+- A set of Docker images corresponding to that version are available for download via [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and PyPi.
 - Astronomer will regularly publish bug or security fixes identified as high priority.
 - The Astronomer Support team will offer support for paying customers running a supported version of Runtime via the [Astronomer Support Portal](https://support.astronomer.io).
 - A user can create a new Airflow Deployment via the Astronomer UI, CLI, or API with any supported version of Runtime.